 Men, age 18 years or older, who meet the following criteria:

-- Patients with mCRPC, a cancer that has spread (metastasized) beyond the prostate gland and for which hormone therapy is no longer effective.
+- Patients with mCRPC, a cancer that has spread (metastasized) beyond the gland and for which hormone therapy is no longer effective.

 At enrollment, patients must fit into one of the following 5 categories:

 - Have not yet started treatment for CRPC